AutoFixture/AutoFixture/README.md

 ## Project Description ##

-Write maintainable unit tests, faster.
+Write maintainable unit tests, faster and more.

 AutoFixture makes it easier for developers to do Test-Driven Development by automating non-relevant Test Fixture Setup, allowing the Test Developer to focus on the essentials of each test case.